rwuthric/docker-tutorial/docker/ex5/README.md

 Now, when we attach our local directory `./logs` from our host, the owner of that directory becomes the user running the docker command.
 This user will in general not have a UID of `1100` and a GID of `1100`.
 In the example displayed here, the user had actually a UID of `1001` and a GID of `1001`.

-In order the `test_user` has write acces to the attached folder `logs`, it has to have the same UID and GID than the user running the docker command.
+In order the `test_user` has write acces to the attached folder `logs`, then the owner of the folder needs to have the same UID and GID than the user running the docker command.
 We could simply change our `Dockerfile` with the desired values.
 But docker offers a better solution.
 We can actually overwrite the variables defined with `ARG` directive at the moment we build our docker image.
 In our case we can do this like so.
 First we need to stop our running container
 ```
 docker stop ex5
 ```
-Then we want to remove our image as we want to rebuild it fresh:
+Then we remove our image as we want to rebuild it fresh:
 ```
 docker image rm docker-tutorial/ex5
 ```